ryouze/ryouze.github.io/content/posts/ipython-cheatsheet.md

 ## Customization

+IPython can be extended quite easily, starting with custom magic functions.

 ### Writing Your Own Magic Functions

 1. Write a Python function that accepts at least one parameter (the string passed to the magic).
 2. Decorate it with `@register_line_magic` or `@register_cell_magic`.

+(You do this directly within the IPython shell.)

 ```python
 from IPython.core.magic import register_line_magic